mdeff/ntds_2019/projects/README.md

 The dataset contains 5.6 million users, which are described by 4 features; "user id", "gender", "age group", "spammer label".
 There are 7 different type of relations between the users indicating the action between them such as profile view, message, poke, etc., which may lead to 7 different directed graph.
 In total, there are 858 million link between the users.
 The original task associated with this dataset is to identify the spammers based on their features and links in the network.

-Since this dataset is very big, it requires subsampling even during the loading the data and cleaning the network accordingly.
+Since this dataset is very big, it requires subsampling even during the loading of the data and cleaning the network accordingly.
+We warn the students that the size of the dataset add more difficulties (for example you can't create a 5.6x5.6 million adjacency matrix).
+So be sure you can make a smaller, meaningful subset for the project if you choose it.

 Resources:
 * <https://linqs.soe.ucsc.edu/node/236>